Agentic AI Will Live With the Providers, Not in Your Server Room

 Conservative Play: Lease the Rails, Own the Data

-A fiscally responsible strategy is boring—on purpose.
-Let providers shoulder capex and energy while you fortify your data advantage: quality, permissions, lineage, and retention.
+A strategy is boring—on purpose.
+Let providers shoulder capex and energy risk while you fortify your data advantage: quality, permissions, lineage, and retention.
 Standardize on portable patterns—OpenAPI tools, vector formats, event schemas—so agents can switch providers without a rewrite.
-Negotiate clear SLOs for agent runs, cost ceilings per workflow, and exit ramps for model and tool .
+Negotiate clear SLOs for agent runs, cost ceilings per workflow, and exit ramps for and tool choices.
 Utility mindset for compute; owner mindset for data.

 The ROI Trap of Chatty AI